lanl/LaGriT/README.md

 [100%] Built target lagrit
 ```

-LaGriT will auto-detect ExodusII libs and will continue to build if ExodusII is not found.
+LaGriT will auto-detect ExodusII libs and will continue to build even if ExodusII is not found.
-The only command ExodusII is needed for is dump/exodus.
+The only command used with ExodusII libs is `dump/exodus`.
+If needed,
-You will need to build ExodusII before cmake and build for it to be included.
+You will need to build ExodusII before LaGriT cmake and build.
 See below for build options.

-The `lagrit` executable in the `build/` directory.
+The `lagrit` executable is installed in the `build/` directory.
 Type ./lagrit to make sure the executable is working.

-On the LaGriT command line type `test` which will execute a set of commands.
+On the LaGriT command line prompt, type `test` which will execute a set of commands.
 Type `finish` to exit.

 The result will look like: